exciteproject/EXmatcher/README.md

 featuers_labels_generator_for_training()
 ```
-The code save a csv file for training step.
-The file contains three columns: 1- ref_id, 2-features, and 3. lable (match/not match)
+The code saves a csv file for training a model.
+The file contains three columns: 1- ref_id, 2-feature, and 3. lable (match/not match)

 ### Train model
 #### SVM